jewelsofthought/neshama/site/posts/neshama/love_greek.md

 - Pragma: committed, long-standing

 The everlasting love between a married couple which develops over a long period of time.
 Pragma was the highest form of love; the true commitment that comes from understanding, compromise and tolerance.
-It is pragmatic this is why it is referred to as “standing in love” rather than “falling in love” because it grows over time and requires profound understanding between lovers who have been together for many years.
+It is pragmatic this is why it is referred to as "standing in love" rather than "falling in love" because it grows over time and requires profound understanding between lovers who have been together for many years.

 Example of Pragma love: Think about your grandparents, and how they have endured so much, but have always chosen each other.

 ### Agape: Love of the soul

-> Agape: “unconditional love”, divine, selfless
+> Agape: "unconditional love", divine, selfless
-> definition- literally translated means ‘charity’. loving someone/something on no conditions (no matter what)
+> definition- literally translated means 'charity'. loving someone/something on no conditions (no matter what)
 > when you agape-love, you give for the sake of making the other person happy. because you truly want the best for them. you have no intentions of receiving.
 > The final result of the natural chemical blending of unrelated feelings that one holds toward another, which, once synthesized, create an emotion that is independent of the confines of time or the elements of this existence.

 Agape love is selfless love, the love for humanity.
 It is the closest to unconditional love.
 The love you give without expecting anything in return reflected in all charitable acts.
-It is the compassionate love that makes us sympathize with, help and connect to people we don’t know.
+It is the compassionate love that makes us sympathize with, help and connect to people we don't know.
 The world needs more Agape love.

 Example of Agape love: The person in your life that is always giving to others, and needing nothing in return.
 This is the way they show their love, and this is the way they are energized through love.
 By giving all that they have, and all that they are, to those around them, they find beauty in life.